 The Neurodiagnostics Department at BUMC offers routine electroencephalograms and extended evaluations on elective and acutely ill patients in the epilepsy monitoring unit (EMU) as well as in the Intensive Care Units (ICU).
 We have a six bed expandable EMU and capability of portably monitoring patients in most beds in the hospital.
 Awake craniotomy brain stimulation, Wada evaluations, and Epilepsy cortical mapping are also available.

 Baylor University Medical Center, part of Baylor Scott & White Health is a level 4 Epilepsy center.
 At Baylor Scott & White Neurology - Dallas, our comprehensive specialists team includes an epileptologist, neurologists, neurosurgeons and a full team to run our Epilepsy Monitoring Unit (EMU).
-We are dedicated to care for our patients with a spectrum of neurological disorders with an experienced neurologist in a caring compassionate manner.
+We are dedicated to caring for our patients who have a spectrum of neurological disorders with an experienced neurologist in a caring compassionate manner.

 What is a seizure?